-Finding quality, affordable moving boxes is one of the most important steps to prepare for your move, whether you're relocating across the country or down the street.
+Finding quality and affordable moving boxes is one of the most important steps to preparing for your move, whether you're relocating across the country or down the street.
 When finding moving boxes, you'll want to look for ones that are sturdy enough to hold up to jostling in a truck, will securely store the type of items you're moving—like a television or rack of clothes—and are easy to label and keep track of.
 You should also look for boxes that won't dip into your monthly rent or mortgage fund and can be used again.

-Here, are the best moving boxes for keeping your belongings safe and organized.
+Here are the best moving boxes for keeping your belongings safe and organized.

 Best Overall: UBoxes Medium Boxes, Pack of 15